SalesConnection/Caction-Support/docs/Disable_Notification.md

      </p>

   6. Press Ctrl + F on your keyboard and type “Removal of Global Notification for Admin” to search for the field.<br>
      *Note: This is only needed if the admin wants to disable own notifications.
-If the action is not for admin, please continue with Step 10 by clicking the link below.
+If the action is not for admin, please continue with Step 10 by clicking the link below.<br>
      [Start Here If Not For Admin](#section1)

      <p align="center">